Moms will often pack a healthy lunch for everyone else but forget about themselves. Here’s the solution.

 These little boxes are very useful if you want to put a few items together, like sliced celery and peanut butter, or carrot sticks and sliced cucumbers.
 Don’t be surprised though if they all go “missing” within two days.
 My kids love to take them to school as well.

-Best part, you can order all of these on amazon, quick and easy
+The best part, you can order all of these on Amazon, quick and easy.

 Oh, and don’t forget to add funny napkins like these